RickofManc/fresh-casts/README.md

 **Roboto Flex and Roboto Condensed**

-Today, as people constantly switch between devices, resizing browsers, and spreading our viewports across multiple screens.
-Google commissioned Font Bureau to re-imagine Roboto to “flex”.
-This was achieved by amplifying the original design to an extreme range of weights, grades, widths and optical sizes.

 I've selected this popular [font family](https://fonts.google.com/share?selection.family=Roboto%20Condensed:ital,wght@0,400;0,700;1,400;1,700%7CRoboto%20Flex:opsz,wght@8..144,100;8..144,300;8..144,400;8..144,500;8..144,600;8..144,700) for its clean lines and legibility, being widely used on news and information based websites.
 It also offers a condensed style which can be used for larger text headers to offer some contrast to body text, without having to use a multiple font families.

 <p align="center">
     <img src="readme-images/fresh-casts-roboto-flex-font.png" alt="Fresh Casts Font"/>